 3. Changes in Expectations for Inflation

 If suppliers expect goods to sell at much higher prices in the future, they will be less willing to sell in the current period.
 As a result, the Short Run Aggregate Supply will shift to the left.

 4. Capacity Increase

-A rightward or an increase in AS implies an increase in productive capacity of the economy.
+A rightward or an increase in AS implies an increase in the productive capacity of the economy.
 You can think of this as an outward shift in the production possibility curve.
-An increase in the quality and quantity of the factors of production or technological advancements or any increase in productivity can cause the outward shift.
+An increase in the quality and quantity of the factors of production or technological advancements or any increase in productivity can cause an outward shift.

 Monetarists assume that in the long run there is no unemployment and that the people who want to work, work and the ‘unemployed’ are viewed as voluntarily unemployed.
 This assumption leads to the concept of ‘Full Employment’ where all factors of production are fully and efficiently employed.

 Natural Rate of Unemployment

-The ‘natural rate of unemployment‘ is the rate of unemployment at equilibrium, at this rate wages are in equilibrium, and aggregate demand and aggregate supply are also in balance.
-If demand for labor decreases, then wages will fall and labor employed falls.
+The ‘natural rate of unemployment’ is the rate of unemployment at equilibrium, at this rate wages are in equilibrium, and aggregate demand and aggregate supply are also in balance.
+If the demand for labor decreases, then wages will fall and labor employed falls.
 This logic follows that at the given wage rate, those who want to work will work.